ggogel/SocialMediaDownloadMaubot/README.md

 # SocialMediaDownloadMaubot

-[Maubot](https://github.com/maubot/maubot) plugin that responds to a link of a reddit post with sub name and title.
-If the post is an image or video, it will upload it to the chat.
+[Maubot](https://github.com/maubot/maubot) plugin that downloads content from various social media websites given a link.

+Currently supported:
+  - Reddit
+  - Instagram
+  - YouTube

+Which content should be downloaded can be configured in the plugin configuration.

 ## Installation